 While the cost of a replacement heater core part isn’t particularly high, there is a large amount of labour involved.
 The dashboard has to be completely removed to access the area where the heater core is located and, while the actual job of replacing the heater core isn’t particularly complicated for a competent mechanic, the whole task can take several hours.
 It may take longer depending on the type of vehicle being worked on, and this means that the costs of the job may stretch into the thousands, and certainly the hundreds.

-K-Seal will fix most leaks in the heater core.
-When using K-Seal for this type of repair make sure that the heater is switched to maximum so that K-Seal flows through the pipes and reaches the leak, permanently sealing it.
+If you’re looking for a heater core leak quick fix, then you’re in luck — K-Seal will fix most leaks in the heater core.
+When using K-Seal or K-Seal HD for this type of repair make sure that the heater is switched to maximum so that it flows through the pipes and reaches the leak, permanently sealing it.

 Want to get hold of a bottle to fix your heater core?
 Use our simple stockist search facility and get back on the road – fast.